yuvashreeph/Machine-Learning/Assignment2/README.md

 1.  **Data Loading:** The dataset is loaded using pandas.
 2.  **Data Preprocessing:**
       - **Missing Value Imputation:** Null values are handled using mean/median for numerical columns and mode/default values for categorical ones.
-      - **Outlier Capping:** Outliers are managed by capping them at the 5th and 95th percentiles to limit the influence of extreme values.
+      - **Outlier Capping:** Outliers are managed by capping them at the 5th and 95th percentiles.
       - **Categorical Encoding:** Non-numeric features are converted into a machine-readable format using `LabelEncoder`.
-      - **Feature Standardization:** Numerical features are scaled using `StandardScaler` to have a mean of 0 and a standard deviation of 1.
+      - **Feature Standardization:** Numerical features are scaled using `StandardScaler`.
 3.  **Exploratory Data Analysis (EDA):** Visualizations like distribution plots, scatter plots, and a correlation heatmap are used to understand the data's characteristics.
 4.  **Train/Test Split:** The preprocessed data is split into training, validation, and test sets.
-5.  **Model Training & Hyperparameter Tuning:** Eleven different regression models are trained on the data. `GridSearchCV` is used for hyperparameter tuning to find the optimal configuration for each model.
+5.  **Model Training & Hyperparameter Tuning:** Eleven different regression models are trained on the data. `GridSearchCV` is used for hyperparameter tuning.
 6.  **Model Evaluation:** Models are evaluated based on MAE, MSE, RMSE, and R² Score.

 ## 🤖 Models Implemented